 If you are a trekking enthusiast, an avid history and structure lover, or an adventure junkie, then this trek to Channarayana Durga is the trek to your taste, to quench that thirst for adventure.
-This stands out among other Bangalore treks by the magnificent strategic fort situated at a height of 3734 feet, bringing back the era of 17th century to life.
+This stands out among other Bangalore treks by the magnificent strategic fort situated at a height of 3734 feet, bringing back the era of the 17th century to life.

-The starting point of the trail starts from a small temple of the village Channarayana Durga.
+The starting point of the trail starts from a small temple in the village Channarayana Durga.
 The trek trail can be divided into 3 parts with lots of surprises awaiting you along the trail.

-The start of the trek is a little challenging with a moderately steep climb over the rock surface where you need to watch your step and keep climbing towards your left only to reach a fairly flat surface with a mandapa like structure at one end.
+The start of the trek is a little challenging with a moderately steep climb over the rock surface where you need to watch your step and keep climbing towards your left only to reach a fairly flat surface with a mandapa-like structure at one end.
 The structure with the blue background and Tumkur district stretched far wide behind gives it a live picture frame moment with slow wind flowing through your ears.
 You can rest here for a while and capture the moment before you start ascending further.
-As you start to scale the rock surface further to your right, you think of the trail to be boring and uninteresting, but to your surprise, you will see flowers bobbing their heads to the cool breeze.
+As you start to scale the rock surface further to your right, you think of the trail to be uninteresting, but to your surprise, you will see flowers bobbing their heads to the cool breeze.
 Little do you know what lies ahead!

 First Milestone for a relaxing view.

-After 15 – 20 minutes towards the top you will reach the first stone build entrance and the second stage of the fort – ‘The lost paradise’.
-After entering the entrance, the top part of the fort is now more clearly visible, stretched wide to wonder where the entrance of the fort might be.
-Mesmerized by the huge structure in front of your eyes, you walk further to the right and to your surprise there’s a calm lake right amidst the small fort ruins reflecting the huge structure of the fort beautifully in the water.
-This definitely calls for a break!
+After 15 – 20 minutes towards the top, you will reach the first stone build entrance and the second stage of the fort – ‘The lost paradise’.
+After entering the entrance, the top part of the fort is now more visible, stretched wide to wonder where the entrance of the fort might be.
+Mesmerized by the huge structure in front of your eyes, you walk further to the right and your surprise there’s a calm lake right amidst the small fort ruins reflecting the huge structure of the fort beautifully in the water.
+This calls for a break!
 Here you can laze around by the lakeside and immerse your feet in the cold water to relax.
 You can site a few temples along the trail and there’s one right near the lake.
 The small ruins of the fort and temples and architectural structures of the mantapas remind us of the glory it held in the past.
 The trail is not much explored and you can expect guests while lazing around the water to accompany you.
-The notorious monkeys are fun to watch and its best to maintain a distance from them.
+The notorious monkeys are fun to watch and it's best to maintain a distance from them.
 During the rainy season, the fortress becomes a little difficult to climb as the rocks turn slippery and would require good technical skills for one to successfully make it to the top.

 Channarayana Durga is a picturesque place and photo lovers can have a lot of creative ideas for a shoot.